 Explore more of Champasak today with a hike to the ruins of Um Tomo Temple, a Khmer-style temple located on the bank of the Mekong amid trees and rice fields.
 Next, it’s on to view traditional wood carvings in a local village.

-After that, return to Don Daeng Island where you will end the day’s expeditions with a tour of the river communities of Don Daeng.
+After that, return to Don Daeng Island where you end the day’s expedition with a tour of the river communities of Don Daeng.
 This area in the Mekong comprises more than 4,000 islands of various sizes, characterized by their laid-back pace the rustic wooden bungalows that comprise them.
 You'll get a rare glimpse of river life by visiting one of these communities, touring a local school, and meeting village elders.
 There is a chance to enjoy a traditional local meal of papaya salad (som tum), sticky rice, and grilled fish.

 The tiny island of Don Khone is your destination today.
 Measuring only 1.5 by 2.5 miles, this sleepy village sports thatch-roof huts and swaying palms, as well as a collection of old colonial buildings.